6 Social Media Marketing Challenges which Businesses face

 With every new social media platform being launched, the roles are changing and customer demands are evolving with it, creating and then maintaining an efficient and effective social media content strategy across the board is necessary but it is never easy.

-If fact, it is highly challenging.
+In fact, it is highly challenging.

-Let’s dig in to the top 6 most challenging factors of Social Media Marketing which companies face once or time to time.
+Let’s dig into the top 6 most challenging factors of Social Media Marketing which companies face once or time to time.
 But if you are letting a competitive social media marketing company run your campaigns, you might not have to deal with these factors at all.

 Choosing between a global & local strategy

-Understanding on how to manage and maintain social media strategy across multiple countries requires in-depth and careful planning.
+Understanding how to manage and maintain social media strategy across multiple countries requires in-depth and careful planning.

-The biggest factor which companies needs to consider is whether to go for a global or local strategy.
+The biggest factor which companies need to consider is whether to go for a global or local strategy.
 Applying a strategy which suits all markets is not usually a go-to solution, the best solution can be extremely difficult to figure out.

-While one company takes advantage from a global strategy where sequence across all social channels will be guaranteed – on the other hand one marketing team might find it more productive to relate the product or service with the locals as their services/products resonate with them more accurately.
+While one company takes advantage from a global strategy where sequence across all social channels will be guaranteed – on the other hand, one marketing team might find it more productive to relate the product or service with the locals as their services/products resonate with them more accurately.

-If a global marketing team tries to implement a campaign on local scale, the risk of messing up and blunders because of lack of cultural understanding is always high.
+If a global marketing team tries to implement a campaign on a local scale, the risk of messing up and blunders because of lack of cultural understanding is always high.

 For a lot of companies, finding and hiring a local in-house marketing team is preferable as they understand the segments related to local mindsets.

 Take the most appropriate example of Starbucks.
-Through its numerous regional channels, it manages to bring together its core values as a brand with local and contextually crafted messages for particular audience.
+Through its numerous regional channels, it manages to bring together its core values as a brand with local and contextually crafted messages for a particular audience.